ITRS-Group/cordial/integrations/servicenow2/README.md

 >[!NOTE]
 > If you have changed the listening address or port or the API endpoint path then you must, of course, adjust the URL above to match.

 Where `EXAMPLE` should be replaced by your token, in plaintext.
 You should see output in JSON format with all the configured user's incidents.
 If you see an empty list (`[]`) then that may be OK.
-On the router side you should see a corresponding log entry, like this:
+On the proxy side you should see a corresponding log entry, like this:

 ```log
 2025-05-07T15:52:47+01:00  HTTP/1.1 200 0/5524 1.794s 127.0.0.1 GET /snow/api/v2/incident ""